PKizzle/dns/cmd/atomdns/handlers/dbfile/README.md

 ## See Also

-See the _sign_ plugin for signing your zones and see RFC 1035 for more info on how to structure zone files.
+See the _sign_ handler for signing your zones and see RFC 1035 for more info on how to structure zone files.